Camp, surf or fish with Wayan in South Bali

 You can choose between a sunrise or sunset fishing experience starting at either 7 am or 3 pm.
 Depending on the time, enjoy a simple breakfast or lunch, then hop in a traditional Balinese boat and away you go!

-Enjoy an herbal walk near Ubud with Westi and Lilir
+Enjoy an herbal walk near Ubud with Wayan

-Westi and Lilir have a passion for nature and in particular traditional herbal medicines.
-Westi is qualified to teach others about Bali’s living pharmacy and continues to learn from three traditional healers.
-Both Westi and Lilir are afraid that this traditional wisdom will die if it is not kept alive.
-Fueled by their strong desire to preserve Bali’s unique indigenous heritage, they started to take visitors on walks near Ubud and share their knowledge.
-Using their own example, they want to inspire more young local people to learn about the Bali’s old tradition.
+Wayan has a passion for nature and in particular traditional herbal medicines.
+He wants to teach others about Bali’s living pharmacy.
+He is afraid that this traditional wisdom will die if it is not kept alive.
+Fueled by his strong desire to preserve Bali’s unique indigenous heritage,he started to take visitors on walks near Ubud.

 Ubud is a unique place and is the center of art, healing, yoga and meditation in Bali.
 Its name comes from Ubad, which means medicine.
 The area around Ubud is well known for its medicinal herbs and plants as well as beautiful nature.

 Taking a walk with a knowledgable local is a great way to explore the surroundings of Ubud.
 Along the way, you will be able to smell the strong fragrances of various plants, taste the nectar out of the red flowers of the hibiscus tree and drink fresh young coconut juice.
-Westi & Lilir are both great, and we bet you’ll enjoy this 3-hour walk through the beautiful countryside of Ubud with them.
+Wayan is great, and we bet you’ll enjoy this 3-hour walk through the beautiful countryside of Ubud with him.
 A true Bali local experience!

 Enjoy the local food and learn to make it yourself